-- A proactive approach to procurement of Energy Performance Certificate ('EPC') reassessments ahead of Minimum Energy Efficiency Standards 2023, maintaining quarterly reviews of EPC schedules, identification of opportunities to improve energy efficiency, the reduction of greenhouse gas ('GHG' emissions and working closely with tenants who occupy under full repairing and insuring leases. - Ongoing environmental reviews and audits as part of regular due diligence, including regular asset inspections to avoid any breach in environmental legislation. - Responsible refurbishment in respect of all works to assets with consideration of the best approach to improving the EPC rating against potential spend, liaising with tenants in respect of any fit-out or alterations to carry out sustainable development and reuse of existing materials where feasible to reduce waste. - 'Green lease' terms being incorporated into leases where feasible. - Assets being operated in a manner to reduce overall energy and water consumptions as well as waste production, while maintaining tenant comfort and needs. - Leverage technology for data management being used to monitor and drive improvement across environmental and social metrics.
+- A proactive approach to procurement of Energy Performance Certificate ('EPC') reassessments ahead of Minimum Energy Efficiency Standards 2023, maintaining quarterly reviews of EPC schedules, identification of opportunities to improve energy efficiency, and working closely with tenants who occupy under full repairing and insuring leases. - Ongoing environmental reviews and audits as part of regular due diligence, including regular asset inspections to avoid any breach in environmental legislation. - Responsible refurbishment in respect of all works to assets with consideration of the best approach to improving the EPC rating against potential spend, liaising with tenants in respect of any fit-out or alterations to reuse existing materials where feasible to reduce waste. - Leverage technology for data management being used to monitor and drive efficiency.